LearnLink Blog

 ✅ Exercise 1:

-✍️ Task: Look at the image above and complete the tasks using only what you can clearly see.
+✍️ Task: Analyze the image above and complete the following linguistic tasks.

 a.
 A girl is flying a red kite _____ smiling.